Cooler: History

 The original inventor of the cooler is unknown, with versions becoming available in various parts of the world throughout the 1950s.

 The portable ice chest was patented in the USA by Richard C. Laramy of Joliet, Illinois.
 On February 24, 1951, Laramy filed an application with the United States Patent Office for a portable ice chest (Serial No. 212,573).
-The patent (#2,663,157) was issued December 22, 1953.
+The patent (#2,663,157) was issued on December 22, 1953.

 In 1952, the portable Esky Auto Box was released in Australia by the Sydney refrigeration company Malley’s.
 Made from steel and finished in baked enamel and chrome, with cork sheeting for insulation, the Esky became the first mass-produced cooler on the market.
 The brand found huge success and by 1960, 500,000 Australian households owned one (in a country of approximately 3 million households at the time).

 The Coleman Company popularized the cooler within the USA with its initial offering of a galvanized steel cooler in 1954.
 Three years later, Coleman developed a process to make a plastic liner for coolers and jugs.

 Thermoelectric coolers

 Some modern coolers are thermoelectric, plugging into a car's cigarette lighter socket.
 Rather than using a compressor and refrigerant such as a refrigerator or other heat pump, these use the Peltier effect along with an external fan to draw away the heat.
 By reversing the current, this concept can also heat the contents instead of cooling them, useful for keeping meals hot from a drive-through, or even to keep items from freezing in severely cold climates.

 Thermoelectric coolers typically can drop the temperature by about 40 °F or 22 °C below ambient temperature, or can raise it by at least that much; this is a function of the effectiveness of the boxes' thermal insulation.
 Some better units even have digital thermostat controls.
-They do draw a significant amount of power, however, and can drain a non-running car's battery so much so that it cannot start.
+They do draw a significant amount of power, however, and can drain a non-running car's battery so much that it cannot start.
+It therefore may be advantageous to have a separate leisure battery if such coolers are regularly going to be used in a car.
 Most electric coolers have an undervoltage shutoff at around 10 or 10.5 volts to prevent this.
 Many come with power adapters, which use an electronic transformer to convert AC mains or line voltage down to 12 volts, with a lighter-like socket for the cooler's cord to plug in.
 Some also have a crossover-connection device to reverse the current for heating service.